 Included front and rear LED lights

-including integrated brake light indicator
+The rear lights also includes an integrated brake light indicator

 Tektro Aries Mechanical Disc Brakes